The Pregnant Dog Pregnancy and Birth

 My litter of pups were born on day 60 and had no problems whatsoever.
 Towards the end of this week, she will start to produce colostrum. which is a yellowish fluid that the bitch produces that is rich in antibodies and nutrients.

 This is what gives the pups immunity from infections and is the precursor to the full rich milk coming through after a couple of days after birth.
-Feed you pregnant dog as much as she will eat at this time.
-It needs all of that goodness to give birth and subsequently rear healthy strong puppies.
+Feed your pregnant dog as much as she will eat at this time. she needs all of that goodness to give birth and subsequently rear healthy strong puppies.

 Week (9)- Days 57 – 65